 Realtors have many options when planning for retirement.
 While some realtors have company-sponsored retirement plans, many realtors are self-employed.
-This article will explore different retirement planning options for realtors to help you decide what type of retirement plan is best for your individual situation.
+The majority of real estate agents are 1099 independent contractors.
+This article will explore different retirement planning options for realtors to help you decide what type of retirement plan is best for your situation.

 A vast majority of realtors are self-employed.
+Accordingly, a self-employed real estate will receive a 1099 with the commissions earned from the real estate agency.
 There are many ways a realtor can be self-employed.
 They can be a sole proprietor.
 Alternatively, a realtor can establish an entity, such as an LLC, C, or S corporation.
 The great news is that it is now better than ever to be self-employed.
-Not only do you have the ability to control your work/life balance, and obtain health insurance via Obamacare, but also have the opportunity to supercharge your retirement savings.
+Not only do you have the ability to control your work/life balance, and obtain health insurance via Obamacare, but you also have the opportunity to supercharge your retirement savings.

 SEP IRA for Realtors

-A Simplified Employee Pension Individual Retirement Arrangement (SEP IRA) has traditionally been the most popular retirement plan for the self-employed and small business owner A SEP IRA is a pure profit-sharing plan that allows the employer to male up to a 25% (20% in the case of a sole proprietorship of single member LLC) profit sharing contribution to all eligible employees up to a maximum of $61,000 for 2022 or $58,000 for 2021.
+Simplified Employee Pension Individual Retirement Arrangement (SEP IRA) has traditionally been the most popular retirement plan for the self-employed and small business owner A SEP IRA is a pure profit-sharing plan that allows the employer to male up to a 25% (20% in the case of a sole proprietorship of single member LLC) profit sharing contribution to all eligible employees up to a maximum of $69,000 for 2024 or $66,000 for 2023. .
 A SEP IRA does not include a catch-up contribution option for those over the age of 50.
 Also, a SEP IRA is a pure profit-sharing plan that excludes employee deferrals.
-In addition, all SEP IRA contributions must be made in pretax.
+In addition, with IRA Financial, one can establish a self-directed SEP IRA and invest in almost anything, including real estate.

 Solo 401(k) for Realtors